FLAIR-IISc/Intro-to-NLP-Jan-2024/README.md

 The final project constitutes 35% of the overall score, where students—in groups of three—get a chance to apply the acquired knowledge for an application of their choice.
 Projects would typically involve human languages and deep learning.
 The project includes three milestones: (1) initial proposal (which will require a rough action plan and associated timelines); (2) a mid-term report and (3) a final report.

+### Discussions & (Anonymous) Feedback

+We will use Piazza for all discussions on course-related matters.
+If you have successfully registered for the course, you should have received a part of the Piazza forum.

+If you have any feedback, you can share it (anonymously or otherwise) through this link: http://tinyurl.com/feedback-for-danish

 ### Teaching Assistants